Today’s Guest: Xander Demos, guitarist, Guitarcadia

 In that era, I was a newspaper rock critic, listening to hour upon hour of heavy metal guitar solos and hair nation bands.
 And I liked it!

-XANDER DEMOS audio excerpt: “I grew up listening to Savatage and a lot of the ’80s bands, Stryper, Racer X, all these guys with cool guitar harmonies.
+XANDER DEMOS podcast excerpt: “I grew up listening to Savatage and a lot of the ’80s bands, Stryper, Racer X, all these guys with cool guitar harmonies.
 Even though so much of that stuff was so articulate, technical, I noticed that live, sometimes, they would never do the same exact thing.
 It was never more apparent than when I started listening to more instrumental stuff.
 Even the jazz guys didn’t play the same thing live because maybe the vibe’s not there.
 As you become a mature guitar player, you find a comfort level with what you can improv.”

 So hearing his work took me back to what was, for me, a simpler time of cueing up a record album or cassette and sitting back with nothing better to do than listen to some wango tango grooves and blazing hot licks.